jmayank29/hello/README.md

 # hello

-i wanted to just look around in github to explore somthing new
+i wanted to just look around in github new it interesting